 Skaters did not begin to form into a consistent, visually identifiable subculture until much later than the early 70s, the first young people that influenced the sport most came from the Californian surf culture, and they brought the clothing style and attitude from surf fashion.
 The public, tired of dodging teens on boards, got skateboarding banned from most public places, and they were banished to remote, often desolate locations where they made use of discarded bits of concrete or created self-made ramps.

 Skateboarders are often perceived as outsiders, however, the sport allows for individuality as rules are minimal and self-expression is encouraged.
-Skateboarding is a difficult sport to master unlike snowboarding most people will never learn to skate in a vert ramp.
-In 1970’s skateboarding was a sport performed by young boys, in California; new tricks, equipment and style were created.
-They adopted the lifestyle from surf culture; music, clothing and attitude.
+Skateboarding is a difficult sport to master, unlike snowboarding most people will never learn to skate in a vert ramp.
+In the 1970’s skateboarding was a sport performed by young boys, in California; new tricks, equipment, and style were created.
+They adopted the lifestyle from surf culture; music, clothing, and attitude.
 In 1975 came a long period without rain in LA, water restrictions forced most pool owners to close their pool.
 It was a group of surfers named Z-boys crew that took their surf style of skating to the empty pools.